Dieppe Raid: Operation Jubilee

 Oblique aerial photograph of Dieppe taken in June, 1945, showing the Red beach.

 The Dieppe landings were planned on six beaches: four in front of the town itself, and two to the eastern and western flanks respectively.
 From east to west, the beaches were codenamed Yellow, Blue, Red, White, Green and Orange.
 No. 3 Commando would land on Yellow beach, the Royal Regiment of Canada on Blue.
 The main landings would take place on Red and White beaches by the Royal Hamilton Light Infantry, the Essex Scottish Regiment, Les Fusiliers Mont-Royal, A Commando Royal Marines and the armour.
 The South Saskatchewan Regiment and the Queen's Own Cameron Highlanders of Canada would land on Green Beach, and No. 4 Commando on Orange.

-Armoured support was provided by the 14th Army Tank Regiment (The Calgary Regiment (Tank)) with 58 of the newly introduced Churchill tanks in their first use in combat, to be delivered using the new landing craft tank (LCT).
-The Churchills, adapted to operate in the shallows near the beach, were a mix of types; some armed with a QF 2-pdr (40 mm) gun in the turret and a close support 3-inch howitzer in the hull, some had the QF 6-pdr (57 mm), and three Churchills were equipped with flame-throwers.
+Armoured support was provided by the 14th Army Tank Regiment (The Calgary Regiment (Tank)), equipped with 58 of the newly introduced Churchill tanks to be delivered using the new landing craft tank (LCT).
+This would be their first use in combat.
+The Churchills, adapted to operate in the shallows near the beach, were a mix of types.
+Churchill Mark I was armed with a QF 2-pdr (40 mm) gun in the turret and a close support 3-inch howitzer in the hull.
+Churchill Mark II replaced the howitzer with a hull machine gun, and three Mark II Okes also carried a hull-mounted Ronson flamethrower.
+Churchill Mark IIIs were armed with the new QF 6-pdr (57 mm) gun in the turret and a hull machine gun.
 Engineers would use explosives to remove obstacles for the tanks.